Table of Contents

 “When you are persecuted in one place, flee to another.
 Truly I tell you, you will not finish going through the towns of Israel before the Son of Man comes.”

-Jesus now states that the Apostles will not even finish going through the towns of Israel before Jesus comes.
+Jesus states that the Apostles will not even finish going through the towns of Israel before Jesus comes.
+This is explicit, immediate timing.

 “For, ‘In just a little while, he who is coming will come and will not delay.'”

-The phrase “in just a little while” also supports the idea that the coming of Christ was imminent in the first century.
-The people of Hebrews were being persecuted and they needed a Savior.
-Paul encourages them He is coming and is not going to delay.
+The phrase “in just a little while” supports the idea that the coming of Christ was imminent in the first century.
+The people of Hebrews were being persecuted and they needed vindication.
+The writer encourages them that He is coming and is not going to delay.

 “You too, be patient and stand firm, because the Lord’s coming is near.
 Don’t grumble against one another, brothers and sisters, or you will be judged.
 The Judge is standing at the door!”

-Who is you?
+Who is “you”?
 This is a letter to a particular group of people.
-He is instructing them (the ones receiving the letter) to be patient and stand firm.
+James is instructing them (the ones receiving the letter) to be patient and stand firm.
 Why would they have to be patient and stand firm for the coming of the Lord if the coming of the Lord was not for them?

 “Dear children, this is the last hour; and as you have heard that the antichrist is coming, even now many antichrists have come.
 This is how we know it is the last hour.”

-Lots here.
-1 John says that currently (the time the letter was written) was the last hour.
+John says that when he was writing (first century), it was already “the last hour.”
 He also says that many antichrists have already come and that is how we know it is the last hour.
 He relates the antichrist to the coming as a sign of the times.

 “The revelation from Jesus Christ, which God gave him to show his servants what must soon take place.”

-Revelation is written fro John on Patmos to seven literal churches in Asia.
-He is telling these Churches about events that will happen very soon.
-I wrote another article on the word soon in relation to Jesus coming soon.
-Why would John tell people about events that would happen soon if the events he was writing them about had nothing to do with them?
+Revelation was written from John on Patmos to seven literal churches in Asia.
+He is telling these churches about events that will happen very soon.
+Why would John tell people about events that would happen soon if the events he was writing about had nothing to do with them?
 It doesn’t make sense.

 If it was not going to happen to them, John would have been clear.
 Just like in the book of Daniel when Daniel is told by the angel that the events told in Daniel were not for him.